Energy Brokers Face Crackdown: Regulation Incoming, Says Government

 The Department for Energy Security and Net Zero (DESNZ) has revealed the findings of a recent public consultation, where stakeholders across the board supported direct regulation of energy brokers, also known as Third Party Intermediaries (TPIs).

-The message is clear - self-policing in the broker market has failed.
+Key voices included, consumer watchdogs, energy suppliers and brokers themselves.
+The message is clear.
+Self-policing in the broker market has failed.

 How Have Energy Brokers Been Mis-Selling Contracts?